sanfinity-Iot/openremote/Developer-Guide:-Installing-and-using-Docker.md

 Follow the instructions [here](https://docs.docker.com/machine/drivers/generic/).

-After you let Docker Machine install the Docker daemon on the remote host, you must fix the generated Docker client credentials configuration files.
+After you let Docker Machine install the Docker daemon on the remote host, you must fix the generated Docker client credentials configuration files on your local machine.

 Move `~/.docker/machine/certs/*` into `~/.docker/machine/machines/<DOCKER MACHINE NAME>/` and fix the paths in `~/.docker/machine/machines/<DOCKER MACHINE NAME>/config.json`.